Decaded/install-script/README.md

+# Hello There, internet traveler

-### Hey there!
+### Overview

-This script is your trusty toolkit for server tinkering on Ubuntu systems.
-It's like that reliable old toolbox in your garage, packed with essentials.
-You can install essential apps, set up NGINX, tinker with PHP, mess around with NVM, and more.

-Just remember, it's been hanging out with Ubuntu during development and testing.
-While it might be friendly with other Linux systems, it's primarily designed for Ubuntu.
-If you're using a different system and wish to see support added, please open an [issue](https://github.com/Decaded/install-script/issues) and explain your use case.
-We're open to suggestions and appreciate your feedback!
+This script is a modular server utility tool for Debian-based and Ubuntu-based systems.
+It helps automate common setup tasks without forcing a specific stack.
+You choose exactly what gets installed: essential tools, Nginx, PHP, NVM, static IP profiles, and more.

+Ubuntu is the primary target environment.
+Other Debian derivatives should work, but if you encounter issues, feel free to open an
+[issue](https://github.com/Decaded/install-script/issues) and describe your setup.

 <div align="center">
   <a href="https://github.com/Decaded/install-script">